DanielRasho/Lexer/README.md

         // Definition of the possible token types the compiled lexer can output, this wil be later
         // used for the action definition when a pattern is matched.

-        //  ** The order in which they are written also defines ITS PRIORITY.
-        // If the lexer happens to recognize 2 possible token types for a lexeme it will take
-        // the one with HIGHEST PRIORITY (decleared first here).

         const (
             LITERAL = iota
             NUMBER